 In essence, if you really wanted to get precise about it, what you would need to do if you were tracking this way is account for the fiber carbs separately from the regular carbs, another service we offer our clients that follow our Custom Macro Blueprint.

 For instance, if your serving of vegetables in question had 10 grams of carbs and 6 of those were fiber, this essentially means that the fiber carbs would account for about 3 grams of carbs (since there are 4 calories per gram and fiber only has 2) and then you have the remaining 4 grams of carbs left over.
 This means that serving of vegetables would be counted as 7 grams of carbs towards your daily total.

 Now, this is quite complicated and few people need to take it to this extreme.
 Instead, just count the carbs and call it a day.
-Any extra boost you get from having those fiber carbs in there will just help keep you leaner in the long run.
+Any extra boost you get from having those fiber carbs in there will just help keep you leaner while following a macro diet plan.